 An internationally-recognized model for technology, engineering, and applied science education, California Polytechnic State University is one of the leading institutions of its kind.
 Recognized for the highest ROI of any California public university (next to UC Berkeley), Cal Poly proves its value with world-class programs led by highly decorated faculty, from computer engineering to business.
 With graduates highly sought by employers, Cal Poly has long been known as one of the best places for students heading into a scientific career.
 Cal Poly is also named as the top regional university in the west by U.S. News & World Report.

 Cal Poly offers two distinctive programs in the packaging engineering field: the BS in Industrial Technology and Packaging is a top interdisciplinary program bringing together engineering, design, supply chain management, and entrepreneurship courses.
-The MS in Packaging Value Chain is a highly competitive, fully online graduate degree that pulls together interdisciplinary courses to prepare graduates for managerial and leadership roles, including design, finance, and analytics.
-Both programs are models for the field, with the high job market value of the Cal Poly name giving graduates a lot of assurance going into their careers.
+The MS in Packaging Value Chain is a highly competitive, fully online graduate degree that pulls together interdisciplinary courses to prepare graduates for managerial and leadership roles, including packaging design, finance, and analytics.
+Both programs are models for the packaging science field, with the high job market value of the Cal Poly name giving packaging professionals a lot of assurance going into their careers.

 Degree Type: MS and BS